 In cases of waves longer than the ship, the preceding method fails because the ship as a whole rises over the wave.
 Under these circumstances, the best results are obtained when the observer moves up or down in the ship until, when the ship is in the wave trough and upright, the oncoming waves appear just level with the horizon (Figure 4.2).
 The wave height is then equal to the height of the observer above the level of the water beneath him or her (a).
 If the ship is rolling, care should be taken to ensure that the approaching wave is in line with the horizon at the instant when the ship is upright, otherwise the height estimate will be too large (b).

+0ELEMENT : Floating object (Automatic)

+0ELEMENT : Picture inline fix size

+Element Image: 8_II_4-2_en.eps

+END ELEMENT

 Figure 4.2.
 The effect of the ship’s roll on the estimation of wave height

+END ELEMENT

 By far the most difficult case is that in which the wave length exceeds the length of the ship, but the wave height is small.
 The best estimate of height can be obtained by going as near to the water as possible, but even then the observation can be only a rough estimate.

-4.2.2.13.3 Observations from ocean station vessels and other special ships

-Ocean station vessels are normally provided with suitable recording instruments.
-However, if visual observations are made, the above procedure should be followed; in addition, the ship should heave with the waves coming directly from ahead.
-For measuring wave period, an object can be thrown over the side of the vessel.
-For measuring wave height, marks should be painted amidships on the ship’s side (half a metre apart).

-Length can best be observed by streaming a buoy for such a distance astern that the crests of two successive waves simultaneously pass the buoy and the observer.
-The distance between the two is the wave length.

-The velocity can be obtained by noting the time of the passage of a wave from the stern to the buoy, with allowance being made for the ship’s speed.

 4.2.2.13.4 Waves in coastal waters